-On January 30, 1979, Local Water Utilities Administration (LWUA) issued Certificate of Conditional Conformance (CCC) No. 73 and since then, Kalibo Water District was subjected to provision of Presidential Decree 198 otherwise known as the Provincial Water Utilities Act of 1973.
+On January 30, 1979, Local Water Utilities Administration (LWUA) issued a Certificate of Conditional Conformance (CCC) No. 73 and since then, Kalibo Water District was subjected to the provision of Presidential Decree 198 otherwise known as the Provincial Water Utilities Act of 1973.

-There was a time during its infancy stage that the operation and salaries of employees of the Kalibo Water District was subsidized by the Municipal Government of Kalibo, until such time that it has availed of technical and financial assistance from LWUA by way of loan.
-The water district was recipient of a loan package from LWUA in the amount of Php 4.8M sourced from USAID for the construction of Phase I Intern improvement Program for source development and expansion programs.
+There was a time during its infancy stage that the operation and salaries of employees of the Kalibo Water District were subsidized by the Municipal Government of Kalibo, until such time that it has availed of technical and financial assistance from LWUA by way of loan.
+The water district was the recipient of a loan package from LWUA in the amount of Php 4.8M sourced from USAID for the construction of Phase I Intern improvement Program for source development and expansion programs.

-On March 12, 1992, the entry of judgment of the Supreme Court ruling in the Davao City Water District, et al. vs. CSC and COA declaring all water districts as Government Owned and Controlled Corporation (GOCC) started the transition of water districts from private character/operation to government character/operation hence, under the mandatory regulations and supervision of various government agencies such as Commission on Audit, Civil Service Commission and other government agencies directly involved in the water district operation.
+On March 12, 1992, the entry of the judgment of the Supreme Court ruling in the Davao City Water District, et al. vs. CSC and COA declaring all water districts as Government-Owned and Controlled Corporation (GOCC) started the transition of water districts from private character/operation to government character/operation hence, under the mandatory regulations and supervision of various government agencies such as Commission on Audit, Civil Service Commission and other government agencies directly involved in the water district operation.

-The Kalibo Water District started with an initial 380 household connections in 1976 and now, Metro Kalibo Water District has total household connections of 25,280 as of April 30, 2014.
+The Kalibo Water District started with an initial 380 household connections in 1976 and now, Metro Kalibo Water District (MKWD) has total household connections of 25,280 as of April 30, 2014.
 In the past few years, MKWD has engaged in the supply of bulk water with Numancia Water District as its newest client with the interconnection of the P 4.6M Kalibo-Numancia Bridge Crossing last July 2012.